ViRehab/VirtualRehabPrivateSale/docs/PrivateSale.md

 **PrivateSale**

 This contract enables contributors to participate in Virtual Rehab Private Sale.

-///The Virtual Rehab Private Sale provides early investors with an opportunity to take part into the Virtual Rehab token sale ahead of the pre-sale and main sale launch.
+The Virtual Rehab Private Sale provides early investors with an opportunity to take part into the Virtual Rehab token sale ahead of the pre-sale and main sale launch.
 All early investors are expected to successfully complete KYC and whitelisting to contribute to the Virtual Rehab token sale.

-///US investors must be accredited investors and must provide all requested documentation to validate their accreditation.
+US investors must be accredited investors and must provide all requested documentation to validate their accreditation.
 We, unfortunately, do not accept contributions from non-accredited investors within the US along with any contribution from China, Republic of Korea, and New Zealand.
 Any questions or additional information needed can be sought by sending an e-mail to investors＠virtualrehab.co.

-///Accepted Currencies: Ether, Binance Coin, Credits Token.
+Accepted Currencies: Ether, Binance Coin, Credits Token.

 ## Constructor